 It is understood that web crawling is a resource-intensive process that needs high-performance servers.
 The quality of servers will determine how smooth the crawling happens and this, in turn, has an impact on the quality of data.
 Having firsthand experience in this, we use high-end servers to deploy and run our crawlers.
 This helps us avoid instances where crawlers fail due to the heavy load on servers.

 The initially crawled data might have unnecessary elements like HTML tags.
 In that sense, this data can be called crude.
 Our cleansing system does an exceptionally good job at eliminating these elements and cleaning up the data thoroughly.
 The output is clean data without any of the unwanted elements.

-Structuring is what makes the data compatible with databases and analytics systems by giving it a proper, machine readable syntax.
+Structuring is what makes the data compatible with databases and analytics systems by giving it a proper, machine-readable syntax.
 This is the final process before delivering the data to the clients.
-With structuring done, the data is ready to be consumed either by importing it to a database or plugging to an analytics system.
-We deliver the data in multiple formats – XML, JSON and CSV which also adds to the convenience of handling it.
+With structuring done, the data is ready to be consumed either by importing it to a database or plugging it into an analytics system.
+We deliver the data in multiple formats – XML, JSON, and CSV which also adds to the convenience of handling it.

 Apart from a thorough QA process that includes both manual and automatic layers, our support engineers are always ready to help clients in case something goes unnoticed, but the chances are slim.
 Clients can get support through our dedicated ticketing system by raising tickets for the issues they’re facing.
 Critical problems will be marked as a high priority and solved within just 24 hours.